Beautiful Gardens of Provence: Visitor Guide

 Arboretum Marcel Kroënlein (Roure)

 Arboretum Marcel Kroënlein is a serene collection of trees and nature in Roure in the Alpes-Maritimes.
-It exists to support preserving the mountain ecosystem it resides in and provides a place for its scientific committee to explore.
-Depending on the season, the Arboretum offers fun, educational, and cultural activities.
+It exists to support the preservation of the mountain ecosystem in which it resides and provides a place for its scientific committee to explore.
+Depending on the season, the Arboretum offers a variety of fun, educational, and cultural activities.

 l'Arboretum Marcel Kroenlein